Freshman applicants should take advantage of the detailed information and resources available through the Freshman Admissions Web site.

 Freshman Application Procedures

-- An official test score report for the SAT Reasoning Test, including the student-written essay, or for both the ACT Assessment and the ACT Writing Test.
+- Test score.
+An official test score report for the SAT Reasoning Test, including the student-written essay, or for both the ACT Assessment and the ACT Writing Test.
 Scores must be sent directly from the testing agency to be considered official.

-Additional information about applying for freshman admission, including details about reporting rank, high school coursework requirements, and testing requirements, is available on the Freshman Admissions web site.
+Additional information about applying for freshman admission, including details about reporting rank, high school coursework requirements, and testing requirements, is available on the Freshman Admissions Web site.

+Reporting dual credit.
 A freshman applicant may not disregard any part of his or her academic record, including college credit earned as dual credit.
 Such coursework must be reported on the ApplyTexas application, and the applicant must submit official transcripts of the coursework.

 Freshman Application Review Process